-- 7. (1) The chief executive officer must on a regular basis assess the workforce and financial state of affairs of the Council and state the departments within the Council in which staff members may perform work on an overtime basis. - (2) The annual budget for overtime payments may not exceed two per cent (2%) of the annual wage or salary budget of the Council. - (3) The management cadre of the Council is excluded from overtime payments. - (4) A staff member on leave may not be called back to work overtime when such staff member is on leave. - (5) The Council must ensure that proper record is kept of staff members working overtime.
+7. (1) The chief executive officer must on a regular basis assess the workforce and financial state of affairs of the Council and specify the departments within the Council in which staff members may perform work on an overtime basis.

+(2) The annual budget for overtime payments may not exceed two per cent (2%) of the annual wage or salary budget of the Council.

+(3) The management cadre of the Council is excluded from overtime payments.

+(4) A staff member on leave may not be called back to work overtime if the staff member is on leave.

+(5) The Council must ensure that records are kept of staff members working overtime.